-there is usually a toe region AC that represents take up of slack, alignment, or seating of the specimen; it can also represent a significant part of the elongation characteristic of the specimen.
+X2.1 In a typical force-elongation curve (Fig. X2.1), there is usually a toe region AC that represents take-up of slack, alignment, or seating of the specimen; it can also represent a significant part of the elongation characteristic of the specimen.
 This region is considered when determining the initial geotextile modulus.

-mined by dividing the force at any point along the line AG (or its extension) by the elongation at the same point (measured from point A, defined as zero strain).
+X2.1.1 The initial geotextile tensile modulus can be determined by dividing the force at any point along the line AG (or its extension) by the elongation at the same point (measured from point A, defined as zero strain).